 Directions: At the intersection of highway 441 and Highway 321 in Gatlinburg, TN, turn eastbound on Highway 321/73.
 Drive about 18 miles until the road dead-ends into Highway 32.
 Turn right towards Cosby, and drive 1.2 miles to the entrance to The Great Smoky Mountain National Park.
 Turn right into the Park and drive another 2 miles to the Gabes Mountain trailhead.
 The trailhead is on the right side of the road up from the the large Cosby Picnic Area parking lot.
 Hen Wallow Falls is located off the Gabes Mountain Trail.

 Hen Wallow Falls is a 90 foot high waterfall that starts at only 2 feet wide at the top and fans out to over 20 feet at the base.
 The falls are gorgeous, and make for a great place to stop and have a picnic.
-The base of the falls is very rocky with many small pools of water, making it a great location to find salamanders and crawfish.
-Our younger kids could literally spend hours here finding them.
+The base of the falls is very rocky with many small pools of water.

 Location: The Blue Ridge Parkway, Milepost 316.4

 Roundtrip Distance: Erwin's View Trail 1.2 miles, Linville Gorge Trail 1.5 miles